 4. Conclusion

 The study showed the presence of pathogenic bacteria in abattoir wastewater.
 The presence of these microorganisms presents a high risk of disease outbreaks and increased infections.
-The danger posed by this organisms to the nearby population is intensified by the increased resistance of pathogens to antibiotics.
+The danger posed by these organisms to the nearby population is intensified by the increased resistance of pathogens to antibiotics.
 All these point to the need for effective wastewater management to limit the discharge of pathogens into the soil, water bodies and farmlands.
 Results of this research reveal that bacteriocins produced from lactic acid bacteria have the capacity to inhibit microbial growth.
 The bacteriocins significantly reduced bacterial counts in the abattoir wastewater.
 Bacteriocins could be incorporated into the biological stage of wastewater treatment.
 The applicability of these antimicrobial peptides in reducing pathogenic strains in abattoir wastewater should be further assessed, evaluated to determine its possibility.
 To achieve this, it is recommended that extra studies be carried out on the characterization of producer strains including their mechanisms of action and optimized conditions for optimum activity.

 References